cs3451-f21/cs3451-f21.github.io/_pages/resources.md

 Canvas will be used for announcements, posting grades, or for sharing other private content.
 Most content will be shared here on github.

 [Teams](https://teams.microsoft.com/l/team/19%3avTZRlThKBw-t2Se3RLXY0BYLWJi-qKmrUA460cQmlyY1%40thread.tacv2/conversations?groupId=9744a91e-039d-4938-9a34-3caab74609c7&tenantId=482198bb-ae7b-4b25-8b7a-6d7f32faa083) will be used for questions and discussion.
-The Teams site likely won't be set up during the first week of class (since it has to be done manually).
+The Teams site is not created automatically.
+(We have added many students already, and will continue to do so, but if you do not have access, there should be a way to request access when you click the link to visit the Team.)

 ## Technology Resources